jts272/pp5-retro-replay/README.md

 As these scripts are being validated in isolation, there may be instances where the linter complains of undefined variables.
-This is expected when examining these scripts one-by-one and is not an issue in the context of the real DOM.
+This is expected when examining these scripts one-by-one and is not an issue in the real DOM context.

 - `add-to-basket.js`